 But moving the action to a 1974 asylum, really bro?
 Like Shock Corridor, Bedlam, Silence of the Lambs, 12 Monkeys, One Flew over the Cuckoo's Nest, Requiem for a Dream, Marat/Sade, Quills, Terminator 2, Strange Illusion, and dozens more, all of whom have been imitated to death.

 But hey you know the AMH crew can pull it off because they presume you've seen all those films, so they can riff on them and you'll get the in-joke.
 In most shows there is a main character, the FBI guy, the crime fighter, the good guy, and plots are linear, or like The Twilight Zone or Outer Limits, consisting of a new story started from scratch and ended each night, or if we follow one kooky extended family in a haunted house it's a comedy like The Addams Family or The Munsters.
-But rather than shopping for tropes like leisurely Rod Serling at his Any Town USA grocery store, American Horror Story goes on a looting rampage, grabbing what it can from the ravaged shelves and dumping it all in the 1964 crucible made familiar by Mad Men, one of the last remaining years in our history when gay bashing, sexism, racism, corporal punishment, and smoking were not just normal, but inescapable.
+But rather than shopping for tropes like leisurely Rod Serling at his Any Town USA grocery store, American Horror Story goes on a looting rampage, grabbing what it can from the ravaged shelves and dumping it all in the 1964 crucible made familiar by Mad Men, one of the final remaining years in our history when gay bashing, sexism, racism, corporal punishment, and smoking were not just normal, but inescapable.
 Going back to that time might seem cool on AMC, but AMH reminds us it's really a full-on nightmare.